chriskuech/functional/README.md

 # outputs `@{a = @{b = 1; c = 2}}`
 ```

+## Where's the rest of the docs?
-Install the module with `Install-Module functional` and use the `help` cmdlet to learn more about each cmdlet.
+This PowerShell module is pure PowerShell (not C#) so there are some limitations with using `help`, but generally, the best way to learn about the cmdlets in the module is to install the module with `Install-Module functional` and use the `help` cmdlet to learn more about each cmdlet.

+Feel free to file an issue to request specific documentation improvements (or feature requests, bugs, etc).